 A little pasta alla Norma history.

-There are a few theories on how this dish got its name in honour of the opera ‘Norma’ by Vincenzo Bellini, who was born in Catania.
+There are a few theories on how this dish got its name.
+‘Norma’ is an opera by Vincenzo Bellini, who was born in Catania.
 One commonly quoted story is that the name was created by Nino Martoglio, a Sicilian writer, poet and theatre director, who loved this dish so much that he compared it to Bellini’s operatic masterpiece.

 Another story is that while Bellini was writing his masterpiece, he regularly went to a restaurant and ordered just this dish of pasta, so the owner finally named it after the opera in honour of his famous customer.
 Some say that at that time, the dish was plated in a slightly different way to make it look like Sicily’s famous volcano, Etna.
 The eggplant was placed at the bottom, a hill of pasta was piled on top of the eggplant and the tomato sauce with grated ricotta salata covered everything!

-Introduced to Sicily by the Arabs in about 1400, eggplants are to Sicily what potatoes are to Ireland.
-There are three main types of eggplants found on the island; the very dark oval or long ones that most people outside of Italy know, oval zebra eggplants which have a lighter striped skin and the more rotund, lighter coloured Sicilian eggplant, which is what my husband used for this recipe.
-This eggplant has a dense whiter flesh and less seeds than the more common eggplant, but, of course, you can use either.
+Introduced to Sicily by the Arabs in about 900AD, eggplants are to Sicily what potatoes are to Ireland.
+There are three main types of eggplants found on the island; the very dark oval or long ones that most people outside of Italy know, oval zebra eggplants which have a lighter striped skin and the more rotund, lighter coloured Sicilian eggplant.

 Ricotta salata can be bought from Italian speciality food shops or online, but if you can’t find it, you can use feta, preferably aged feta.
 You will need to let the feta dry out a bit before grating it.
 Just pat it dry with kitchen paper and leave it to dry out at room temperature for a couple of hours.

-In typical homes in Catania, families traditionally place the remaining ricotta salata with the grater and a plate with extra fried eggplant slices in the middle of the table.
-As they eat, they often add extra cheese and eggplant along the way!
+In Catania, families traditionally place the remaining ricotta salata with the grater and a plate with extra fried eggplant slices in the middle of the table.
+As they eat their pasta alla Norma, they often add extra cheese and eggplant along the way!
 Not a bad idea!